RidwanSharkar/Bone-Marrow-ML-Study/README.md

     - AIC: 2815.03

 - **Best Model**
-  - **Random Forest** outperformed other models with the highest R-squared and lowest RMSE.
-It indicates that Random Forest is the most robust regressor for predicting survival time.
+  - **Random Forest** outperformed other models with the highest R-squared and lowest RMSE, indicating that Random Forest is the most robust regressor for predicting survival time.

 ---